-- Super Brush Nib – This unique, flexible brush allows for smooth blends and paint-like application.
+- Super Brush Nib – This unique, flexible brush allows for smooth blends and paint-like applications.
 No other brush marker on the market has the feel and quality of the Super Brush nib.

 - 385 COLORS!
 If you can never find just the right color, Copic’s have it.

-Along with the amazing markers comes a high price, so these are for the colorist who enjoys markers and wants the best of the best in colors, blendability, and permanence.
+Along with the amazing markers comes at a high price, so these are for the colorist who enjoys markers and wants the best of the best in colors, blend-ability, and permanence.

-The step down from Copic are the PrismaColor artist grade markers.
+The step down from Copic is the Prismacolor artist-grade markers.
 The price on these is quite a bit lower but there aren’t as many colors (200), they aren’t refillable and the nibs aren’t replaceable so you just have to decide which is best for your use.